DerGuru/The-Resonant/New Chapters/Part4/P4-15_Epilogue.md

 One generation at a time.

-One careful choice at a time.
+One deliberate choice at a time.

 Forever.